hiveot/hub.capnp/README.md

 The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
 Additional resources might be required for some plugins.
 See plugin documentation.

 The Hub requires the installation of the Mosquitto MQTT message broker.
-The protocol binding pb_mosquitto plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
-Other MQTT brokers can be used instead of mosquitto as long as they have an accompanying protocol binding to manage the configuration.
+The 'mosquittomgr' plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
+Other MQTT brokers can be used instead of mosquitto as long as they have an accompanying service to manage the configuration.
 The MQTT broker can but does not have to run on the same system as the Hub.

 ### Install From Package Manager

 Installation from package managers is currently not available.

+### Install From Binary Releases

+TODO: v1 stable plugins are available as binaries from github.

+Configuration of plugins is not needed, except for the hub.yaml to enable plugins.
+(Eventually this will be configurable via the portal.)

 ### Manual Install As User